 2. Outsource and eliminate as much cardholder data handling as you can

-PCI DSS compliance can involve many layers of policies, process, procedures, and standards — all which are different.
-Because of the complexity of maintaining your organization’s compliance and documentation, we recommended turning to professional PCI DSS handlers whenever possible.
+PCI DSS compliance can involve many layers of policies, processes, procedures, and standards — all which are different.
+Because of the complexity of maintaining your organization’s compliance and documentation, we recommended moving responsibility to third parties whenever possible.

-There’s an entire industry centered around the payment card industry data security standard landscape, with experts here to make it easy.
+There’s an entire ecosystem of vendors that will take over your card data handling - they have already achieved their compliance and validation.
 If you can use a service provider to process transactions and simply give you the money, outsource it.

 If you don’t need to store it, then don’t.